matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

-As clients only receive unbundled events through /sync, they need to locally aggregate these unbundled events for their parent event, on top of any server-side aggregation that might have already happened, to get a complete picture of the aggregated relations for a given parent event, as a client might not be aware of all relations for an event.
+As clients only receive unbundled events through /sync, they need to locally aggregate these unbundled events for their parent event, on top of any server-side aggregation that might have already happened, to get a complete picture of the aggregations for a given parent event, as a client might not be aware of all relations for an event.
 Local aggregation should thus also take the `m.relation` data in the `unsigned` of the parent event into account if it has been sent already.
 The aggregation algorithm is the